 For whatever reason, this thing that scares you, makes you doubt yourself, and inexplicably also puts a sparkle in your eyes – you just need it in your life.
 So welcome the good and bad that it wants to bring to you.

 2. Living abroad changes you – you learn to become a good friend to yourself

 When you explore the world alone, there’s just soooooooo much time that you suddenly have to spend in your own company.

 I was in no way prepared to discover how uncomfortable I was with being on my own.
-I thought I was looking for adventure in the big wide world, but the real adventure took place within me instead.
+I thought I was looking for adventure in the big wide world, but the real adventure took place within me.

-Of course, for most of my life abroad I have been going through my turbulent 20s.
-It has been quite the struggle trying to figure out what I like and don’t like, who I want to become, who I want to associate with, what do I really want to do.
+Of course, for most of my life abroad I was going through my turbulent 20s.
+It was quite the struggle trying to figure out what I like and don’t like, who I want to become, who I want to associate with, what do I really want to do.

 Those are hard things to figure out even for someone who doesn’t feel the need to live in foreign countries.

 When all you have is yourself, and you are pretty much a stranger to yourself, it’s pretty awkward having to spend time with someone you don’t know 24/7.